 One time when Charles noticed a client going into the bathroom, he bit his hand, got a paper towel, drew a picture of a toilet, and wrote, “No play with self.”
 Again, his impulses might once have led to a rebuke, which in turn gave birth to one of his commandments.

 Occasionally Charles hit another client, but his victim was usually more surprised than hurt.
-Once, after writing “No fat—bad belly,” he chased chunky little Mike around a lunchroom table until supervisors could get in between them.
+Once, after writing “No fat—bad belly,” he chased chunky little Mike around a lunchroom table until staff could get between them.
 Mike ended up untouched but in tears.
 Another time, when Molly asked Charles to clean up for lunch, he kicked the air near her shins and said, “No touch-ing!”
 When I walked over there, he turned away from Molly and me and hit Holly, the closest client, on the shoulder.
 It wasn’t much of a blow—just enough to wake Holly from her usual slumped stupor.
 Later that afternoon he apologized to her.

 Rarely did he follow through on the threatening gestures he directed at staff.
 But once he did kick our nurse in the ankle, and for days afterward he wrote, “Kicking bad—not nice.”
 And one time he punched Joe, the workfloor manager, who responded by saying quietly, “Hey, Charles, I thought we were friends.”
 Charles, distraught, ran over and repeatedly banged his head against the wall.